Operation Northern Shield

 Operation Northern Shield (מבצע מגן צפוני) was an Israeli military operation that took place from 4 December 2018 until 13 January 2019.
 The operation's declared goal was to locate and destroy Hezbollah tunnels that cross the Blue Line from Lebanon into northern Israel.
 According to Israel, this operation is part of the ongoing Iran–Israel proxy conflict.
-On 17 December 2018, United Nations Interim Force in Lebanon (UNIFIL) acknowledged the existence of four tunnels near the Israel–Lebanon border and confirmed that two of them cross the Blue Line in violation of United Nations Security Council Resolution 1701, which helped end the 2006 Lebanon War.
+On 17 December 2018, United Nations Interim Force in Lebanon (UNIFIL) acknowledged the existence of four tunnels near the Israel–Lebanon border and confirmed that two of them cross the Blue Line in violation of United Nations Security Council Resolution 1701, which helped to end the 2006 Lebanon War.

 Background

 The Israel Defense Forces (IDF) started searching for Hezbollah tunnels into Israel in 2013 after residents of northern Israel reported hearing sounds of digging, but failed to find anything.
 After the 2014 Gaza War, which saw numerous tunnels dug by Hamas from the Gaza Strip into Israel being uncovered and being utilized in several attacks, the IDF renewed its search for Hezbollah tunnels in northern Israel, and this time found indications that such tunnels existed.
 A laboratory made up of soldiers from technology and intelligence units was formed to investigate it, based on a similar laboratory investigating Hamas tunnels in southern Israel.
 A variety of seismic sensors and radar systems were used to locate the tunnels.

 The operation was planned two and a half years in advance.
 After realizing that Hezbollah's tunnels would need to be dealt with in 2015, a team of IDF military engineers, intelligence officers, and technology experts determined that plans should be made for destroying the tunnels.
 Preparations were made in secrecy, with many participants told they were participating in routine training.
 Senior officers in the IDF Combat Engineering Corps realized that the hard, rocky terrain of northern Israel, as opposed to the soft, sandy terrain of the area where Hamas tunnels were dug in the south, would pose a challenge that the IDF was not accustomed to.
 In 2017, it was decided to send 11 Engineering Corps personnel to Europe to learn about hard-rock excavation.

 According to a senior Israeli official, the operation was launched in December 2018 due to fears that the details of the planned operation would be leaked.
-It was feared that Hezbollah might attempt to utilize them and launch a kidnap operation if it discovered that Israel knew about the tunnels.
+It was feared that Hezbollah might attempt to utilize them and launch a kidnapping operation if it discovered that Israel knew about the tunnels.